Other Names: Anise Hyssop, Licorice Mint, Hummingbird Mint

-Kudos™ Yellow Hyssop features airy spikes of lightly-scented yellow tubular flowers with gold throats rising above the foliage from early summer to early fall.
+Morello Hyssop features airy spikes of lightly-scented rose tubular flowers with burgundy calyces rising above the foliage from late spring to mid fall, which emerge from distinctive dark red flower buds.
 The flowers are excellent for cutting.
-Its attractive fragrant narrow leaves emerge coppery-bronze in spring, turning grayish green in color throughout the season.
+Its attractive fragrant narrow leaves remain green in color throughout the season.

 This is a relatively low maintenance plant, and is best cleaned up in early spring before it resumes active growth for the season.
 It is a good choice for attracting bees, butterflies and hummingbirds to your yard, but is not particularly attractive to deer who tend to leave it alone in favor of tastier treats.
 It has no significant negative characteristics.

 Morello Hyssop is recommended for the following landscape applications;